 Slavery Memorial - Clave (2013) Alex da Silva

-Artist Alex da Silva (Luanda, Angola, 1974 - Cape Verde, 2019) grew up on the Cape Verde islands from 1975.
+Artist Alex da Silva (Luanda, Angola, 1974 – Cape Verde, 2019) grew up on the Cape Verde islands from 1975.
 He came to the Netherlands in 1992 to study at the Willem de Kooning Academy in Rotterdam.
 Since then he has worked as a painter and sculptor in Rotterdam and Cape Verde.
-He has exhibited in galleries and art spaces in Portugal, Curaçao, Dubai and Cape Verde.
-In 2013 he created the Rotterdam slavery monument.
+He has exhibited in galleries and art spaces in Portugal, Curacao, Dubai and Cape Verde.
+In 2013 he made the Rotterdam Slavery monument.
 On December 30, 2019, Alex da Silva passed away in Cape Verde at the age of 45.